 Expenses of an individual with a disability for attendant care services at his place of employment, other expenses in connection with his place of employment that are necessary for the individual to be able to work, and all ordinary and necessary expenses paid or incurred during the tax year in carrying on any business, are not subject to the two-percent (2%) floor that applies to miscellaneous itemized deductions.
-Persons with a disability include any individuals who have a physical or mental disability (including blindness or deafness) that limits employment or who have any physical or intellectual impairment (including sight or hearing impairments) which substantially limits one or more major life activities.
-[IRC §67(d); IRS Publication 502]
+Persons with a disability include any individuals who have a physical or mental disability (including blindness or deafness) that limits employment or who have any physical or intellectual impairment (including sight or hearing impairments) that substantially limits one or more major life activities.
+[IRC §67(d); IRS Publication 529] (§§1079 and 1095 - 2024 U.S. Master Tax Guide)

-AMOUNTS EXPENDED BY STATE FOR TRAINING, EDUCATION, ROOM AND BOARD ARE NOT "SUPPORT" - DEPENDENT EXEMPTION AND DEDUCTION IS AVAILABLE
+AMOUNTS EXPENDED BY STATE FOR TRAINING, EDUCATION, ROOM AND BOARD ARE NOT "SUPPORT" - DEPENDENCY CLAIM IS AVAILABLE

 - REV. RUL.
 59-379

 - REV. RUL.
 60-190 (modified by Rev. Rul.
 61-186)

 - REV. RUL.
 71-347

-- §147 2018 U.S. Master Tax Guide
+- §147 2024 U.S. Master Tax Guide

 While contemplating the following, please note that IRS rules differ from those of the SSI and Medicaid Program.
 The level of SSI benefits may determine one's status as a dependent.
-(See page 19 of this tax guide.)
+(See: Page 20)